haydeeh01/Dice/README.md

 # Dice
-Run from dice.txt in python
+Run from dice.txt in python or run dice.py